WHAT CAUSES AUTISM?

 Not surprisingly, a 2013 issue of the International Review of Neurobiology (Immune Dysregulation in Autism Spectrum Disorder) said in its abstract that, "Widespread alterations in immune molecules and responses are seen in the brains and periphery of ASD individuals, and early life immune disruptions are associated with ASD."
 When I think of the brain's Immune System, I tend to think of the NEUROGILAL CELLS.
 But when I think of the periphery, I automatically think Gut (Enteric Nervous System).
 What do we know about the relationship of the Gut and immunity?
 Only that the Gut happens to be the home to about 80% of the Immune System cells in the body (HERE) --- much, but certainly not all of it, in the form of your MICROBIOME.

 Later that year, a team of twenty researchers, publishing in the August issue of Autoimmunity (Immunological and Autoimmune Considerations of Autism Spectrum Disorders) ratcheted things up a notch with the conclusions to their study.
 One of the first things they did was admit that the prevalence of this problem was not necessarily the 1% or 1 in 100 we keep hearing over and over and over again in the mainstream media.
-They actually confessed that it was as high as 2.64%, which would correlate closely to THESE INSANE NUMBERS.
-Secondly, they talked about the neuroglial cells.
+They actually confessed that it was as high as 2.64%, which would correlate closely to THESE DOUBLY INSANE NUMBERS.
+Secondly, they talked about the neuroglial cells I mentioned in the previous paragraph.
 "Inflammation in the brain and CNS has been reported by several groups with notable microglia activation and increased cytokine [Inflammation] production in postmortem brain specimens of young and old individuals with ASD."

 When we start to discuss incidence of Autism, it automatically raises the question of why.
 Why has Autism exploded over the past several decades from a point where it was virtually unheard of, to the point where it's so common that it's passe?
 While I completely acknowledge a genetic component; if 2003's Human Genome Project taught us anything, it's that we put way too many eggs in the basket touting genetics as the cause of disease.
 Conversely, we've learned from the field of EPIGENETICS that people are not nearly as defined by their genome as the scientific medical community has led us to believe.
 In other words, we need to figure out what the inflammatory triggers are that are flipping the switch and turning on the genes associated with ASD.
 Hang on because we'll get there.